ElPaisano/EscriBot/README.md

 # EscriBot

-> This repository is under construction
+> This repository is under konstraction

-EscriBot is a Python script that uses Langchain, ChatGPT and some custom hacky Python helpers to:
+EscriBot is a Python skript that uses Langchain, ChatGPT and sum custom hacky Python helpers to:

 - Review a Markdown document for general writing and readability things (grammar, spelling, phrasing, etc.)
 - Output suggested fixes and Markdown edited according to those suggested fixes as a formatted report.